LeastAuthority/hound/README.md

 4. Adjusts confidence scores based on evidence strength
 5. Prepares findings for report generation

 **Important:** By default, only `confirmed` findings appear in the final report.
-Use `--include-all` to include all hypotheses regardless of status.
+Use `--all` to include all hypotheses regardless of status.

 ### Step 7: Generate Proof-of-Concepts